Dependable C, is an attempt to document a subset of C for developers who want to write Dependable C.

 A core tenet of the C standard is the "as-if" rule.
 This rule states that an implementation is not required to operate in the way the program is strictly written, so long as the implementation's observable behavior (defined in C23, s5.1.2.3p6) is identical to the program.
 The program must behave, but not operate, as if the written program was executed.

-This means that the actual program behavior can vary radically depending on how an implementation is able to transform the program, as long as its observable behavior remains constant.
+This means that the actual program behavior can vary radically depending on how an implementation is able to transform the program, as long as its observable behaviour remains constant.
 For example, two non-observable operations can be reordered.
 Consider:

 int a , b ;